ariacampbell03/cm3-website/docs/index.md

 - an item
 - another item

-In this new para we create a numbered list using numbers.
+In this new para, we create a numbered list using numbers.
 1. first item
 2. second item